-On December 12, 2013, MDE submitted a maintenance plan for Washington County for the 1997 annual $PM{2.5}$ NAAQS as required by section 175A of the CAA.
+On December 12, 2013, MDE submitted a maintenance plan for the Baltimore Area for the 1997 annual $PM{2.5}$ NAAQS pursuant to section 175A of the CAA.
 EPA's analysis for proposing approval of the maintenance plan is provided in this section.